 Here at Wetsuit Centre, we know how precious wetsuits are, especially if you use them regularly.
 Ensuring that your wetsuit is properly washed and dried can improve its longevity and reduce the chance of unnecessary damage.

-Read on to discover how to wash, dry and store your suit!
+Read on to discover how to wash, dry and store your summer or winter wetsuit!

 Threats to Your Wetsuit